This web browser is not supported. Use Chrome, Edge, Safari, or Firefox for best results.

 Answer summary:

-1 unique to this puzzle, 1 unique to Modern Era but used previously.
+1 unique to Modern Era but used previously.

 Found bugs or have suggestions?
 Please let us know.